-Texas residents affected by Hurricane Harvey may have received a letter from FEMA saying they are ineligible for Housing Assistance.
+Florida residents affected by Hurricane Michael may have received a letter from FEMA saying they are ineligible for Housing Assistance.
 There are five main reasons why you might receive this determination.
 In each case, you can appeal that initial decision and possibly become eligible for housing assistance.

 No. 1: Insufficient damage to your residence as determined by a FEMA-contracted inspector.
 In other words, your home is still safe, sanitary and functional.